kalita278/Patient-Health-Prediction-End-to-End-ML-Project/README.md

 **DATA PREPARATION AND EXPLORATION:**

 Combined all three files to create a single file with all the relevant variables and perform the necessary data quality checks and cleaning.
 In data cleaning, identified the missing values/unexpected values and outliers in the dataset (if any) and impute that with the mean value.
-Also, make sure that data types of the variables are appropriate as required for our analysis.
+Also, make sure that the data types of the variables are appropriate as required for our analysis.

 **DATA ANALYSIS:**